 Beyond this, admissions officers often appreciate evidence of progress.
 They want to see that you're improving over the years and taking on challenges.
 If you have some choice in electives, they may also be able to learn more about your interests from what you've chosen.

 Colleges seek academically oriented students with a love of learning who are willing to challenge themselves.
-Evidence of these qualities in high school bodes well for building a class of students who will succeed in class and ultimately use their education to contribute in positive ways to society.
+Providing evidence of these qualities in your high school transcript by taking challenging courses and making good grades bodes well for you.
+That’s because every year colleges want to build an incoming class of students who will succeed in their coursework and ultimately use their education to contribute in positive ways to society.

 Considering the importance of your academic record in your college applications, what can you do as a freshman and after to prepare?